DimensionalDrift/Milestone_1-2/README.md

  - The client would like to use icons to indicate to readers what the story might feature such as nature and sport icons.
 In the future it will be possible to upgrade Font Awesome to the latest version as it features many more icons than the version used (4.7.0).

+ - As photography is a large part of the business it is important the photos on the site are as large as possible without significantly increasing load times.
+In the future any photos that are published on the site should be compressed and resized to balance between quality of the photo and load times of the site.

 ## Testing